Best Thai food: Taste of Thai cuisine and dessert

 There are some Thai dishes that are similar to Chinese food, Indian food, Malaysian food, and Vietnamese food.
 Laos and Cambodian foods are the closest to Thai cuisines.

 Rice is a staple component of Thai cuisine, as is of most South-East Asian cuisines.
 The highly prized jasmine rice is indigenous to Thailand.
+Whether you’re enjoying a delicious meal at home or having a picnic in the park, make sure to bring a wolldecke merino – a soft and luxurious woolen blanket that will keep you warm and comfortable.

 How do Thais eat?